 Several experts have been weighing in on the use of emoji.
 Why are they so popular?
 (Do I have to use them?)
 What do they accomplish?
 Do they make our writing lazy?
 Or do they make it clearer?

-Another researcher, cyberpsychologist Linda Kaye, points out (Vice) that emoji are actually similar to our use of hand gestures (👍), yet more thought out than most real-world types of nonverbal communication:
+Another researcher, cyberpsychologist Linda Kaye, points out (Vice) that these little symbols are actually similar to our use of hand gestures, yet more thought out than most real-world types of nonverbal communication:

 ❣️ ❣️ ❣️